Map of Indianapolis Hoods

 As mentioned, the above map shows the Indianapolis hoods of the East Side and the West Side with small sections on the South Side and the North Side.
 Some of the areas highlighted may have once been affiliated to Indianapolis gangs like Gangster Disciples or Vice Lords, but the map only indicates the city’s urban neighborhoods.

 The largest section is the East Side.
-As the black community expanded over the years the population went from beginning on the East Side in the Brightwood neighborhood and later expanding into the Devington community around Arlington Ave and eventually stretching as far as Post Road.
+As the black community expanded over the years the population went from beginning on the East Side in the Brightwood neighborhood and later expanding into the Devington community around Arlington Ave and eventually stretching as far as the Indianapolis hoods within the Post Road area.

 Indianapolis Hoods Related Topics: